-- Weight loss through medication: Food - Healthy living food plan for malabsorption of fat - Weight loss through lifestyle change plan for Saxenda. - Self-monitoring to identify and resolve triggers for binge eating
+- Weight loss through medication: Food - Food plan depends on medication - Balanced deficit food plan for appetite suppressant - Central nervous stimulants no longer on the market for weight loss.
+Vyvanse is on the market to reduce binge eating. - Healthy living food plan for malabsorption of fat - Self-monitoring to identify and resolve triggers for binge eating